sandrolubis/Stationary_Wavenumber_Ks_and_RWS/README.md

 In spherical coordinates, Ks is given by

-where $\bar{U}$ is a time mean of the upper-tropospheric zonal wind, ϕ is the latitude, a is the equatorial Earth radius, and
+where $\bar{U}$ is a time mean of the upper-tropospheric zonal wind, ϕ is the latitude, a is the equatorial Earth radius, Ω being Earth’s rotation rate and